 Lyth Cottage to "I Heart Central Terminal", Buffalo Rising

-I Heart Central Terminal Event Kicks Off Buffalo Unscripted
+I Heart Central Terminal Event Kicks Off Buffalo Unscripted, Buffalo Rising

 "Painting for Preservation hosted its sixth "art-in" on the grounds and inside the Main Concourse of the Central Terminal.
 The group also unveiled an interactive art installation where event attendees could contribute scrapbook-style artwork to pinpoint places that matter to them on a map of Buffalo.
 The group plans to make the piece a fixture at upcoming art-ins leading up to the National Preservation Conference."